How to Find the Right IT Support Company for Your Business

 - Break-fix support: As the name suggests, if something breaks they’ll fix it.
 They won’t, however, show you how to improve productivity or manage workflows.
 Think of it like an insurance policy.

 - Managed service support: This is where your IT support company actively monitors and manages your systems to reduce the chance of things going awry.
-You should look around, as some companies will offer it as standard when taking up services such as VoIP or Fibre, like we do.
+You should look around, as some companies will offer it as standard when taking up services such as VoIP or Fibre as we do.

 The location of your designated company is more important than you think.
 For instance, if they are providing services such as cloud hosting or VoIP, you should find out how many servers and switches they have, and where they are located.
 This can impact the quality of service they provide and is incredibly important for private or sensitive data.
 The location of their servers could affect your ability to accept certain contracts in the future.